AimanCheong/MCTE_4342_Embedded_System_Design/Weekly Assessments and Exercises/Week 4/Exercise 7/README.md

 Go to >> BlinkLED.ino for the Arduino code.

 ### Video Demonstration
-Click the following picture to watch !
+Click the following to watch the demostration of the output !

 [![Video_Demostration](https://github.com/AimanCheong/MCTE_4342_Embedded_System_Design/blob/main/Weekly%20Assessments%20and%20Exercises/Week%204/Exercise%207/Equipment%20Setup%20Front.jpg)](https://youtu.be/cDvT0Q-E8Q0)